 Connect the flow source to the pump, and the pump to both of the tanks.

 Run the model and observe the behavior.
 While the model is running, you can click on the various objects to see some basic statistics.

 Step 2 Two different flow rules

-Notice that despite the fact that you increased the flow rates on the tanks, the total flow through the system is still just one liter per second.
-By carefully checking the statistics of the objects while the model is running, you will eventually find the culprit: the maximum flow rate from the source is still set to 1.
+Notice that despite the fact that you increased the flow rate on the processor to 100, the actual flow through the system is only 10.
+By carefully checking the statistics of the objects while the model is running, you will eventually find the culprit: the maximum flow rate that the source produces is still limited to its default value of 10.
 Despite the fact that the downstream objects have more capacity, the source is constraining the total amount of flow through the system.

-Let's rectify this situation by changing the maximum flow rate of the source to 999999.
-Double click on the source, and on the Flow tab adjust the flow rate; or click on the source once and use the Quick Properties panel.
+Let's rectify this situation by changing the maximum flow rate of the source.
+Click on the source, and on the Flow Object panel disable the flow rate constraint by selecting the "Unlimited flow" checkbox below the outflow rate field.

 The flow rule we are using is called ‘Preferred order’.
 It is similar to the ‘Send to first available port’ option in the Send to Port option of Fixed Resources, which you use by default to route flow items.
 It means that wherever possible, the first output connector will get the maximum flow rate that is permitted by both ends.
 If the source object has any flow capacity left, it will try to assign as much of that as possible to the second output port, then to the third, and so on.
 In other words, the higher the output arrow, the higher its priority when dividing all available flow capacity.